Cyber Risks in the Healthcare Sector

 Cyber Attack in Healthcare

-According to a report by Check Point Software Technologies, Indian healthcare organizations experienced an average of 6,935 cyberattacks per week in 2024, significantly higher than the global average of 1,821 attacks per organization.
-This statistic underscores the urgent need for robust cybersecurity measures to protect sensitive patient data and ensure the continuity of critical healthcare services.
+According to a Check Point Software Technologies report, Indian healthcare organizations experienced an average of 6,935 cyberattacks per week in 2024, significantly higher than the global average of 1,821 attacks per organization.
+That alone should stress the importance of cyber security to prevent patient confidential information from being compromised and, even worse, the disruption of life-supporting healthcare services.

 Why Is Healthcare a Prime Target for Cybercriminals?

-Healthcare is one of the most breached industries worldwide, and there are several reasons why it is a prime target for cyberattacks:
+Healthcare is one of the most breached industries in the world, and there are many reasons why hackers target it so heavily.

-1. Valuable Data: Personal Health Information (PHI) is more valuable on the black market than credit card credentials or regular Personally Identifiable Information (PII).
-Stolen medical records can be sold for a higher price because they contain comprehensive data, including medical histories, social security numbers, insurance information, and financial details.
-This data can be used for identity theft, insurance fraud, and even blackmail.
+1. Valuable Data: Personal Health Information (PHI) is more useful on the black market than credit card information or regular PII (Personally Identifiable Information).
+Stolen medical records can be sold for a higher price because they contain comprehensive data, including medical histories, social security numbers, insurance information, and financial details. (which could result in identity theft, insurance fraud, or even blackmail.

 Types of Cyber Threats in the Healthcare Sector

-4. Hacking: Hacking involves unauthorized access to a healthcare organization’s systems with the intent to steal or destroy data.
-Hackers may target patient records, research data, or even medical devices connected to the internet.
+4. Hacking: Hacking is the illegal penetration of a healthcare organization’s system to steal or tamper with data.
+Hackers could take patient records, research data, or even some medical equipment that is hooked up to the Internet.

 The Impact of Cyberattacks on Healthcare

 3. Loss of Patient Trust: Patients trust healthcare providers with their most sensitive information.
-When this trust is breached, it can lead to a loss of confidence in the institution, driving patients to seek care elsewhere.
-This can have long-term effects on the organization’s reputation and financial stability.
+When that trust is lost, people lose faith in the institution and will receive treatment elsewhere.
+That might hurt the company’s reputation and financial situation down the road.

-5. Compromise of National Security: In some cases, cyberattacks on healthcare facilities can have national security implications.
-For example, if a high-profile political figure or government official is receiving treatment at a hospital, their medical records could be targeted for intelligence gathering or blackmail.
+5. Compromise of National Security: Sometimes, when these hackers attack healthcare facilities, it can become a matter of national security.
+For instance, if a prominent political figure or government official is in a hospital for treatment, their medical files would be prime targets for intelligence gathering or blackmail.

 The AIIMS Cyberattack